The Feller Property for Graphs: The Feller Property

 \subsection{An elliptic reformulation}

-We now give a reformulation of the Feller property involving functions which are $\lambda$-\emph{harmonic} outside of a finite set, that is, satisfying $\ow{\Lp} f = \lambda f$ for some constant $\lambda$ outside of a finite set.
-The original result is by Azencott \cite{Az}; we follow the proof given by Pigola and Setti \cite[Theorem 2.2]{PS}.
+We now present a reformulation of the Feller property involving functions which are $\lambda$-\emph{harmonic} outside of a finite set, that is, satisfying $\ow{\Lp} f = \lambda f$ for some constant $\lambda$ outside of a finite set.
+The original result is by Azencott \cite{Az}; a proof is also given in Pigola and Setti \cite[Theorem 2.2]{PS}.

 \begin{theorem} The following statements are equivalent: \begin{itemize} \item[(1)] $G$ is Feller. \item[(2)] For some (any) $\om \subset X$ finite, for some (any) $\lambda<0$, $h: X \setminus \om \to (0, \infty)$ the minimal solution to